google/truth/extension.md

 *   custom correspondences
 *   custom assertion methods

-Custom failure behaviors can be useful, as can the the alternative built-in behaviors.
+Custom failure behaviors can be useful, as can the alternative built-in behaviors.
 For information about both, see [`FailureStrategy`].

 Custom correspondences are useful for testing whether a collection contains a